nrwl/nx/docs/shared/angular-tutorial/5-summary.md

-# Angular Tutorial - Part 5: Summary
+# Angular Monorepo Tutorial - Part 5: Summary

 In this tutorial you: